CouponAI-ai/CouponAISmartFinder/replit.md

 ### Backend Architecture

 The backend is an Express.js application with TypeScript and Node.js, providing a RESTful API.
 Data is currently stored in-memory (MemStorage) but designed for migration to PostgreSQL using Drizzle ORM.
-Real-time business data is fetched from OpenStreetMap via the Overpass API, and sample coupon deals are dynamically generated for these businesses.
+Real-time business data is fetched from OpenStreetMap via the Overpass API, and only verified curated coupon deals from known chains (McDonald's, Walmart, Subway, etc.) are shown.
+Sample/placeholder deals have been removed - only verified deals with real coupon codes are displayed.
 Haversine formula is used for accurate distance calculations.
 Nominatim API handles zip code geocoding.
 AI-powered recommendations are generated using OpenAI's API.

 ### Data Models